All Episodes

 Like sometimes he was vague, sometimes he was contradictory, sometimes he laid it right on the line.

-He just kind of, sometimes he would answer like a politician would answer, like you ask one question and his answer didn't seem to have anything to do with the question that Whitley would ask him, but in maybe a higher way it did.
+He just kind of, sometimes he would answer like a politician who would answer, like you ask one question and his answer didn't seem to have anything to do with the question that Whitley would ask him, but in maybe a higher way it did.

 But I think God also appears in kind of more mainstream ways.

-There are self-realized teachers out there that also know people's nicknames, and that luckily more of us can meet.
+There are self-realized teachers out there that also know people's nicknames and that luckily more of us can meet.

-In my case, my teacher is Amici, and I'm glad that for the rest of us, You know, we don't have to have somebody coming to our room at 3 o'clock in the morning, which would really freak me out.
+And I'm glad that for the rest of us, you know, we don't have to have somebody come into our room at 3 o'clock in the morning, which would really freak me out.

-It really made me feel like there was an urgency to my prayer life and to my spiritual discipline.
+And yet, you know what, Whitley, it really made me feel like there was an urgency to my prayer life and to my spiritual discipline.

 I mean, everybody I met the next day, I looked into their eyes and I said to myself, you are God.

-You know, I'm looking into God.
+You know, I'm amazed.

-The things he says about kids make you, when you really look at children, you see them in a whole new way.
+When you really look at children, you see them in a whole new way.

 At least I do.

-So, you know, here's the thing.
+So, you know, it's...

 The guy was real.